 b) It is undisputed that since 2001 the Wind Farms were financed by resorting to project finance.
 There is no indication under the Special Regime or related evidence that project finance or other forms of financing should be excluded from the cost, remuneration and profit calculation of investors investing in wind facilities like the Wind Farms.
 In fact, both the 2000-2010 Renewable Promotion Plan approved by the Spanish Council of Ministers on 30 December 199917 and the 2005-2010 Renewable Promotion Plan approved by the Spanish Council of Ministers of 26 August 200518 referred to project finance as a normal means to finance projects like the Wind Farms and none of them excluded the consideration of financial costs under these facilities from the Project costs to be taken into account in the Claimants' profit or return estimates and associated expectations under the Special Regime in their decision making process regarding investing in the Spanish wind power sector.
-As the NextEra arbitral tribunal found: As the NextEra arbitral tribunal found: On the spanish wind power sector.
+As the NextEra arbitral tribunal found: On the Project costs of the Project costs of the Spanish wind power sector.